covscript/covscript/docs/SDK.md

 ## Ownership Model

-Covariant Script removed the historical global garbage collector in favour of explicit, deterministic ownership:
+Covariant Script removed the historical global garbage collector in favor of explicit, deterministic ownership:

 + **Statements** form a tree; each parent deletes its children.